 Phone: 919-549-8614 extension 4667

-For students residing outside of North Carolina, each SARA Member state has a liaison office.
+For students residing outside of North Carolina, each NC SARA Member state has a liaison office.
 If an issue cannot be resolved through the grievance procedure, a student who resides outside the state of North Carolina may file a complaint with their state of residence, as shown on the Student Complaint State Contact page.